dmcwo/Moon/_posts/2016-06-25-jekyll-collection-drupal-content-type-for-presentations.md

 ### Initial content and metadata

-* Created a ```_presentations``` directory.
+First I created a ```_presentations``` directory.
 This directory will function just like Jekyll's standard ```_posts``` directory, in that it will hold markdown files describing each presentation.

-* Took a look at how [Zotero](http://zotero.org) handles presentations to come up with an initial set of metadata for each presentation.
+Then, I took a look at how [Zotero](http://zotero.org) handles presentations to come up with an initial set of metadata for each presentation.
 This metadata gets stored in the [front matter](https://jekyllrb.com/docs/frontmatter/) in each presentation's markdown file.
 Each of the lines in the front matter functions a bit like a simple *field* in a Drupal content type.
 Here's [an example](http://github.com/dmcwo/Notebook-Moon/_presentations/2000-09-22-presentation-example.md):

 ```
 ---